veit/python-basics-tutorial/docs/save-data/files-directories.rst

-    The next example is a simple implementation of :func:`python3:shutil.rmtree`, whereby the directory tree must be traversed from bottom to top, as :meth:`python3:pathlib.Path.rmdir` only allows a directory to be deleted if it is empty:
+    The next example is a simple implementation of :func:`python3:shutil.rmtree`, whereby the directory tree must be traversed from the bottom up, as :meth:`python3:pathlib.Path.rmdir` only allows a directory to be deleted once it is empty:

     .. code-block:: pycon